-Jeremy Rich, principal at Barringer Road Elementary School in the Central Valley Central School District, has been selected as the 2017 New York State Elementary Principal of the Year by the School Administrators Association of New York State (SAANYS) and the National Association of Elementary School Principals (NAESP).
-This award is given annually to a member of SAANYS and NAESP who has set the pace, character, and quality of education for the children in his or her school.
-Nominees are administrators who are committed to students, parents, and the community and have shown exceptional contributions to the educational process.
+Nicole Ey, principal at Ellenville Elementary School in the Ellenville Central School District, has been selected as the 2022 New York State Elementary Principal of the Year by the School Administrators Association of New York State (SAANYS) and the National Association of Elementary School Principals (NAESP).
+This award is given annually to a member of SAANYS and NAESP who is clearly committed to excellence, has programs designed to meet the academic and social needs of all students, and has firm ties to parents and the community.

 Ey has made mental health a priority in her school.
 To meet her students’ health and educational needs, she established a CORE team consisting of a behavior analyst, two school psychologists, two social workers, two guidance counselors, and building administrators.
 The team’s daily task is to make sure students’ basic needs are met, particularly access to food and social and emotional support, which are key for their health, education, and well-being.
 She and her team are all on call to compassionately address student social and emotional learning and discipline.

 Leaning on the collective wisdom of her staff, Ey worked to make the district’s response plan to the pandemic organized and understandable.
 Communication was already strong within the school and with students and parents.
 With the onset of the pandemic, the team moved to daily communications with every family to deal with the tension and alarm.
 Ey says her goal was to strengthen relationships with families so they would feel safe and engaged as everyone reshaped education in a digital mode.

 Ey empowers her teachers and strives for a strong sense of community and resilience, which has been especially important throughout the past two years.
 As a result of her work, Ellenville Elementary was the first school in the district to open for in-person learning.